 - First time vs top-up.
 You’ll need 20 to 30% more sealant when setting up the tubeless tire for the first time.
-The additional sealant is needed to seal the porous sidewalls, between the beads and rim, and also some spillage.
+Additional sealant is needed to seal the porous sidewalls, between the beads and rim, and some spillage.

 - Tire size.
 The wider the tire, the more sealant is needed.

 - Temperature.
 Hot and humid temperatures (>25ºC) will dry up the sealants faster.
 Use around 20% more, or top up regularly.

 - Viscosity.
 The more viscous the sealant, the lesser is needed.